 Respect endangered species.
 We were hoping to forage edible flowers only to discover the lovely purple plant was on Ontario’s endangered list.
 It’s not only illegal to pick but against our philosophy to respect the land.
 You may see a large patch of something endangered and think it’s no longer at risk but you could be jeopardizing the species fight back to normal levels.

 Learn to identify edible plants.
-We use the Peterson Field Guide which is really handy because it identifies plants by colour.
+We use the Peterson Field Guide to wild edible plants which is really handy because it identifies plants by colour.
 If you aren’t 100% sure you’ve picked an edible plant ask someone who knows.
 Never eat something if you aren’t sure it’s edible.

 I was so excited when I picked this beautiful plant thinking it was an edible lily but no one could verify it was edible so I had to toss it.
 It’s not worth the risk.